 The Top Three POS Systems for Hotels

-A good hotel POS system will either come with its own property management software (PMS) or be able to integrate with third party PMS.
-This means you’ll have a system that addresses every single area of hotel management, as well as the sale of food and drink.
+With PMS, you have a system that addresses every single area of hotel management, as well as the sale of food and drink.

 According to our research, Hotelogix, EPOS Now, and Lightspeed offer the best POS systems for hotels.

-Best for large hotels
+Best for Large Hotels